brianguenter/Benchmarks/Readme.md

 The benchmarks test the speed of gradients, Jacobians, Hessians, and the ability to exploit sparsity in the derivative.
 The last problem, `ODE`, also compares the AD algorithms to a hand optimized Jacobian.

-When determining which AD algorithm to use keep in mind the limitations of FD.
+When determining which AD algorithm to use keep in mind the limitations of **FD**.
 The total operation count of your expression should be less than 10⁵.
 You may get reasonable performance for expressions as large as 10⁶ operations but expect very long compile times.
 FD does not support conditionals which involve the differentiation variables (yet).
 The other algorithms do not have these limitations.

 I have done my best to make the benchmarks fair but some of these algorithms have complicated API's; it can be tricky to figure out the most efficient way to compute the derivative.
 One of the benefits of **FD** is that it willl automatically figure out the best way to compute a derivative.
 This keeps the **FD** API small and simple.